xxks-kkk/shuati/README.md

 [![Build Status](https://travis-ci.com/xxks-kkk/shuati.svg?branch=master)](https://travis-ci.com/xxks-kkk/shuati)

 This is the respository that I put my [systematic algorithm learning](https://github.com/xxks-kkk/algo) into practice by solving various interview questions.
-This is also the place where I learn different programming languages.
+This is also the place where I practice different programming languages.

 ## Steps to developing a usable algorithm.